akmtaiwansoftware/docs/articles/command-line-deployment/README.md

 ---
-title: Solution Deployment
+title: Command Line Deployment
 template: default
 ---

-# Solution Deployment
+# Command Line Deployment

 A common task with developing software is deploying code to different environments.
 This guide provides basic instructions for setup and deployment of three solutions (environments) with the same code.